-- Capabilities can have different PERFORMANCE PARAMETERS. - For the GBT Spectral Line Capability, the parameters are Angular Resolution and RMS Sensitivity, with the default units of Degree and Jy beam-1, respectively. - For the VLA Continuum Capability, the parameters are Angular Resolution, Largest Angular Scale, and RMS Sensitivity, with the default units of Degree, Degree, and Jy beam-1. - If changes have not been made using the Update button in the Advanced editor, then changes in the Performance Parameters editor will affect the whole of the Capability Request.
-It is not necessary to specify a FIELD SOURCE or SPECTRAL SPECIFICATION prior to specifying the PERFORMANCE PARAMETERS in this case.
+- Capabilities can have different Performance Parameters. - For the GBT Spectral Line Capability, the parameters are Angular Resolution and RMS Sensitivity, with the default units of Degree and Jy beam-1, respectively. - For the VLA Continuum Capability, the parameters are Angular Resolution, Largest Angular Scale, and RMS Sensitivity, with the default units of Degree, Degree, and Jy beam-1. - If changes have not been made using the Update button in the Advanced editor, then changes in the Performance Parameters editor will affect the whole of the Capability Request.
+It is not necessary to specify a field source or specifying the Performance Parameters in this case.
 Figure 23 shows the Performance Parameter editor for a GBT Capability for reference.

-Once a modification is made to any entry in the Advanced editor, the changes made to the Performance Parameters editor will not affect the PERFORMANCE PARAME-TERS.
+Once a modification is made to any entry in the Advanced editor, the changes made to the Performance Parameters editor will not affect the PERFORMANCE PARAMETERS.
 It is not currently indicated in the UI when the Performance Parameter editor is superseded by the Advanced editor.

 • If at least one FIELD SOURCE and one SPECTRAL SPECIFICATION has been created for a Capability Request, then the Advanced editor displays a matrix of the pairs (see Figure 24).
 Each row displays a FIELD SOURCE and SPECTRAL SPECIFICATION pair, each represented by a user specified Name, and a text field for each PERFORMANCE PARAMETER.
 If the PERFORMANCE PARAMETERS have been specified in the Performance Parameter editor, then the fields are prepopulated with those values; otherwise, they are blank.
-The functionality of this editor is to allow the user to fine-tune the parameters per FIELD SOURCE and SPECIFICATION pair.
+The functionality of this editor is to allow the user to fine-tune the parameters per FIELD SOURCE and SPECTRAL SPECIFICATION pair.